zeta-chain/protocol-contracts/v2_localnet.md

 The developers can develop application using these addresses, the messages will automatically be relayed by the worker.

-The local environment uses Anvil.
-Therefore, the default Anvil accounts can be used to interact with the network.
+The local environment uses Hardhat localnet.
+Therefore, the default Hardhat localnet accounts can be used to interact with the network.

 ```
 Account #0: 0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266 (10000 ETH)